NashTech-Labs/false_repo/README.md

     aws configure
     ```

-2. Now, from the current directory run the following command to delete the s3 policy.
+2. Now, from the current directory run the following command according to your need.
+Please update your bucket variables before use.

     ```
     # All bucket opration in one